Mercedes S-Class Coupe review

-Mercedes really has pulled out all the stops to give the car a lavish and luxurious interior, ensuring that every surface you touch oozes quality.
-Thing is it still doesn't feel quite as unique to sit in as a Bentley Continental GT, but the technology on board makes that of its British rival seem as antiquated as building cars by hand.
+Mercedes has pulled out all the stops to give the car a lavish and luxurious interior, ensuring that every surface you touch oozes quality.
+Thing is, it still doesn't feel quite as unique to sit in as a Bentley Continental GT, but the technology on board makes that of its British rival seem as antiquated as building cars by hand.

 You get all the same goodies as on the saloon.
-That means a touch sensitive control for the infotainment system, two huge display screens and enough gadgets to fill the Apple Store.
+That means a touch-sensitive control for the infotainment system, two huge display screens and enough gadgets to fill the Apple Store.
 Other highlights include the metal finish eyeball vents for the air-conditioning, the precise action of the switchgear and the rotary controller for the infotainment system.

 Practicality, comfort and boot space

-In the front there is plenty of room, but being a coupe there isn’t anything like the space in the back as with the saloon.
-That said it’s about as good as it gets in this class as there is just about enough headroom for adults.
+In the front there's plenty of room, but being a coupe there isn’t anywhere near as much space in the back as the saloon.
+That said, it’s about as good as it gets in this class, with just about enough headroom for adults.

-The front seats automatically slide forward to help, but long distances shouldn’t be too much of a problem, thanks to the air-cushioning ride giving the S-Class Coupe the edge over its rivals for rear passengers.
+Long distances shouldn’t be too much of a problem for rear passengers, thanks to the air-cushioning ride giving the S-Class Coupe the edge over its rivals.

 Reliability and Safety

-As you’d expect, the S500 comes with plenty of standard safety kit, including eight airbags, a traffic sign recognition camera, a driver drowsiness monitor and a stability control system that incorporates Curve Dynamic Assist and Crosswind Assist.
+As you’d expect, the S560 comes with plenty of standard safety kit, including eight airbags, a traffic sign recognition camera, a driver drowsiness monitor and a stability control system that incorporates Curve Dynamic Assist and Crosswind Assist.